Godiesc/firefox-gx/README.md

 <li><p>Into the directory: chrome >> images >> newtab there is a set of wallpapers , the image that the theme will select by default is the one with the name: "wallpaper.png", you could rename the image you want with that name and the theme will select that one, you could add your own images.</p></li>
 <li><p>You could edit the file ogx_userContent-personal.css into the "components" folder, the line 302 has the code to change the name of the image, put the name of the image your like<p></li></ul></br>

+<ul><b>Color Principal - Accent Color</b>
 It has manual customization of the accent color for userContent.css (new-tab, preferences and add-ons page).
-The css in --> chrome --> components --> ogx_root-personal.css has the variable: " --general-color " to set the color, you could choose whatever you like. 💙💚💜🤎💛🧡❤
+The file in --> chrome --> components --> ogx_root-personal.css has the variable: " --general-color " to set the color, you could choose whatever you like. 💙💚💜🤎💛🧡❤
 --> <b>A restart of the browser is necessary!!!. </b>

 ![OperaGXvariable](https://user-images.githubusercontent.com/22057609/146468198-1df0a627-0241-477f-bfe0-9b48cd7977e4.png)